 If you want to know what the markets are doing, keep an eye on inventory numbers.
 As long as we only have a month or two of housing inventory, prices will continue to climb.
 If we approach a 5-6 month supply of inventory, we’ll be getting closer to a buyer’s market and we may see some price declines, but that is unusual for the Shoreline, WA area.

 Another challenge with home price affordability is the steeply rising interest rates.
 And although mortgage rates reached historic lows not long ago, interest rates are now going up.
 And industry watchers expect this trend to continue unabated at least through the end of 2022.

-What these challenges mean for you as a Shoreline home buyer this summer is that the expertise of an experienced Shoreline real estate agent will be more important than ever.
+What these challenges mean for you as a Seattle home buyer this summer is that the expertise of an experienced Seattle real estate agent will be more important than ever.
 To discover more about what a good agent can do for you, just call (206) 578-3438.

 2. Get Pre-Approved For Your Mortgage Early On

 Another of our top tips for homebuyers shopping for a new Seattle home this summer they should get pre-approved for a mortgage before beginning the house-hunting process.
 There’s nothing more disappointing for buyers than finding a home they love while browsing on the internet, but being unprepared to act on it because they weren’t pre-approved with a lender.